 Told in their own words, Surviving Hitler is the story of two indomitable spirits who built on their life-altering experiences to overcome the past, help each other heal, and embrace a common faith in God that led them to The Church of Jesus Christ of Latter-day Saints.
 (Read an excerpt here.)

-The adventures of LDS pilots continue in Supersonic Saints 2.
-After the first volume came to fruition, many other LDS pilots came forward to share their stories of faith and flying in this exciting sequel.
+The adventures of Latter-day Saint pilots continue in Supersonic Saints 2.
+After the first volume came to fruition, many other pilots came forward to share their stories of faith and flying in this exciting sequel.
 These pilots rely on their years of training, but they also rely on the Lord for help when poor weather, mechanical problems, or aggressive enemies threaten their lives.

-Enjoy the gripping trilogy Saints and Soldiers is a dramatic, intense and heroic WWII film about members of the Greatest Generation struggling to be both good men and good soldiers.
+Enjoy the gripping trilogy Saints and Soldiers.
+It is a dramatic, intense, and heroic WWII film about members of the Greatest Generation struggling to be both good men and good soldiers.
 In addition to winning 14 Best Picture Awards at film festivals nationwide, critics and audiences have showered Saints and Soldiers with praise, making it one of the most acclaimed films of 2004.